emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 menu items all for the features that we will implement, including:

 - Layer panel for managing the layers displayed on the globe
-- Makers panel for managing markers placed on the globe
+- Markers panel for managing markers placed on the globe
 - Settings panel for configuring the WorldWind globe
 - Search box for place name searches and geocoding
+- Branding text and link

 Copy the following block of HTML and paste it at the beginning of your page's `<body/>`
 section: